Skip to main content

 What Is Included in the Report?

-- Names and addresses of the child, the child’s parents, and any other person responsible for the child’s welfare
+1. Names and addresses of the child, the child’s parents, and any other person responsible for the child’s welfare

-- Where the suspected abuse occurred
+2. Where the suspected abuse occurred

-- Age and sex of each subject of the report
+3. Age and sex of each subject of the report

-- Nature and extent of the suspected child abuse, including any evidence of prior abuse to the child or any sibling of the child
+4. Nature and extent of the suspected child abuse, including any evidence of prior abuse to the child or any sibling of the child

-- Name and relationship of each individual responsible for causing the suspected abuse and any evidence of prior abuse by each individual
+5. Name and relationship of each individual responsible for causing the suspected abuse and any evidence of prior abuse by each individual

-- Family composition
+6. Family composition

-- Source of the report
+7. Source of the report

-- Name, telephone number, and email address of the person making the report
+8. Name, telephone number, and email address of the person making the report

-- Actions taken by the person making the report, including those actions taken under sections 6314 (relating to photographs, medical tests, and X-rays of child subject to report), 6315 (relating to taking a child into protective custody), 6316 (relating to admission to private and public hospitals), or 6317 (relating to mandatory reporting and postmortem investigation of deaths)
+9. Actions taken by the person making the report, including those actions taken under sections 6314 (relating to photographs, medical tests, and X-rays of child subject to report), 6315 (relating to taking a child into protective custody), 6316 (relating to admission to private and public hospitals), or 6317 (relating to mandatory reporting and postmortem investigation of deaths)

-- Any other information required by federal law or regulation
+10. Any other information required by federal law or regulation

 (23 Pa.
 C.S. § 6313b)

-What Happens after a Report Is Made?
+What Happens After a Report Is Made?

-If a report indicates that a child may be in need of other protective services, ChildLine will refer the report to the proper county agency to assess the needs of the child and provide services, when appropriate.
+• If a report indicates that a child may be in need of other protective services, ChildLine will refer the report to the proper county agency to assess the needs of the child and provide services, when appropriate.

 In cases of a CPS report, the county Children and Youth Agency must begin an investigation within 24 hours.
 The investigation is thorough and determines whether or not the child was abused and what services are most appropriate for the child.
 The investigation must be completed within 30 days unless the agency can justify a delay because of the need for further information, such as medical records or interviews of the subjects of the report.

-Mandatory Notification of Substance Exposed Infants
+Mandatory Notification of Substance-Affected Infants

 Under Pennsylvania law (23 Pa.
-C.S. § 6386), a healthcare provider involved in the delivery or care of a child under one year of age is required to immediately notify the Department of Human Services of the Commonwealth if the provider has determined, based on standards of professional practice, that the child was born affected by:
+C.S. § 6386), a healthcare provider involved in the delivery or care of a child under 1 year of age is required to immediately notify the Department of Human Services of the Commonwealth if the provider has determined, based on standards of professional practice, that the child was born affected by:

-- Substance use or withdrawal symptoms resulting from prenatal drug exposure, or
+• Substance use or withdrawal symptoms resulting from prenatal drug exposure, or

-- A fetal alcohol spectrum disorder
+• A fetal alcohol spectrum disorder

 Notification to the Department can be made to ChildLine, electronically through the Child Welfare Portal, or at 800-932-0313.
 This notification is for the purpose of assessing a child and the child's family for a plan of safe care and does not constitute a child abuse report.